The Skeletal Anchoring System

-The Skeletal Anchorage system is a bone borne temporary anchorage device comprised of Titanium Anchor screws and plates.
+The Skeletal Anchoring System is a bone borne temporary anchorage device comprised of titanium anchor screws and plates.
 This system is designed for use as an anchor in orthodontic procedures such as intrusion/extrusion of teeth, space closure, distal/mesial movement, and 3D control of teeth.

 Features and benefits

-Provide more stable fixation than anchor screws, while preventing disturbance of teeth movement.
+Intended to provide more stable fixation than anchor screws, and to prevent disturbance of teeth movement.

 Locking anchor plate